google/xls/docs_src/dslx_std.md

     let token2 = send(joined, chan2, another_value);
 ```

+!!!
+NOTE
-NOTE: this routine can only be used in the body of a `proc`.
+    this routine can only be used in the body of a `proc`.

 ### `send`: send a value on a channel